Occasionally, I get a question from a reader that is compelling enough to become its own article. This is one of those questions.

 2. Do all women squirt?

-I like to think that we are all physiologically are capable of squirting, that our bodies contain this particular capacity of sexual release, but the reality is that most of us don’t find ourselves in situations that foster that outcome.
+I like to think that people with vaginas are physiologically are capable of squirting, that our bodies contain this particular capacity of sexual release, but the reality is that most of us don’t find ourselves in situations that foster that outcome.

 Because for most, squirting—a.k.a., female ejaculation, gushing orgasm, ambrosia—is more than implementing a formula of “do this, and then that happens.”
-To be able to reach that height of pleasure requires trust and surrender between the giver and the receiver, as well as total relaxation, certain breathing techniques, and lots of foreplay.
+To be able to reach that height of that kind of pleasure and release requires trust and surrender between the giver and the receiver, as well as total relaxation, certain breathing techniques, and lots of foreplay (i.e., some people need to be really aroused in order to squirt).

 3. Do clitoral and vaginal orgasms each feel different?